Atomic Blender (PDB/XYZ)

 - Radii in pm

-All radii of a specific type of atom can be manipulated.
+The radii of all atoms that belong to one element can be manipulated.
 Type in the name of the atom (e.g. “Hydrogen”) and choose the radius in picometer.

 - Radii by Scale

-This modifies the radii of all atoms with one scaling factor.
+This modifies the radii of all selected atoms and atom structures with one scaling factor.
 Type in the scaling factor and increase or decrease the size of the radii by using the Bigger or Smaller button, respectively.

-It is possible to change the shape (sphere, cube, icosphere, etc.) and material of the atoms.
+It is possible to change the atom’s shape to a sphere, cube, icosphere, etc. Furthermore, the material of the atom can be changed.
 First, select your atoms in the 3D Viewport or the Outliner.

 Choose the shape in the first selector.